capensis/canopsis/externals/jQuery-QueryBuilder/README.md

 #### Other commands

- * `grunt test` to run JSHint and the QUnit test suite.
+ * `grunt test` to run jshint/jscs/scsslint and the QUnit test suite.
  * `grunt list_modules` to get the list of available plugins and languages.
  * `grunt describe_triggers` to get the list of all triggers.
+ * `grunt describe_errors` to get the list of all fatal errors.
  * `grunt watch` to automatically build the library when modifying the source files.

 ### Inspiration